microsoft/ODBC-Specification/ODBC 4.0.md

 2. The value of one of the name length arguments exceeded the maximum length value for the corresponding name.

-The Driver Manager returns `HY117`, Connection is suspended due to unknown transaction state if the connection is in a suspended state.
+The Driver Manager returns `HY117`, Connection is suspended due to unknown transaction state, if the connection is in a suspended state.

 The driver manager returns `IM001`, Driver does not support this function, under the following condition: